gjbex/Fortran-MOOC/docs/dynamic_memory_allocation.md

 ~~~~

 The array `tmp_values` will have the same size as `values, i.e., 11 elements
-nad the same lower and upper index, i.e., 0 and 10 respectively.
+and the same lower and upper index, i.e., 0 and 10 respectively.

 You will see later that the `source` argument can also conveniently be used to
 initialize allocatable objects.